 - Attests to the individual's knowledge and skills.

 - Assists employers in identifying qualified health education practitioners.

 - Conveys a sense of pride and accomplishment in your profession.

 - Promotes continued professional development.

-- To participate in an introduction and overview to the course and the learners in live format and via recording.
+- Participate in an introduction and overview to the course and the learners in live format and via recording.

-- To examine the foundational elements of the history, evidence and practical applications for health educator role delineation (to include individual assessment).
+- Examine the foundational elements of the history, evidence and practical applications for health educator role delineation (to include individual assessment).

-- To compare the seven Areas of Responsibility in terms of competencies, and selected subcompetencies, along with the roles, settings, examples and resources.
+- Compare the seven Areas of Responsibility in terms of competencies, and selected subcompetencies, along with the roles, settings, examples and resources.

-- To engage in application modalities with individual and group projects, examination preparation, employment opportunities and futuring.
+- Engage in application modalities with individual and group projects, examination preparation, employment opportunities, and futuring.

 - Become acclimated to the four goals and session procedures.